Salesforce Sales Cloud

 Data Model & Object Design

 We design objects, fields, and relationships that reflect buying intent, pipeline stages, and revenue logic — eliminating duplication and blind spots.
+For Hybrid path, Data Cloud unification scope defined here.

 Step 03